 Mark has authored a textbook on the law of International Business in Australia, and has written numerous articles on commercial law, environmental law, criminal law and history.
 He is also the author of four true-crime books published by Simon & Schuster Australia.
 He has delivered hundreds of presentations to legal societies, community groups, libraries, bookshops, charitable organisations, universities, and high school students.

 Mark was appointed a Member of the Order of Australia (AM) in 2013.
-He is a Councillor of the State Library of NSW, a Trustee of Sydney Grammar School, and a former Board Member of the National Art School in Sydney.
+He is a Trustee of Sydney Grammar School, and was previously a Councillor of the State Library of NSW and a Board Member of the National Art School in Sydney.

 2018 – present: Senior Counsel, Wardell Chambers

 1997 – 2018: Senior Crown Prosecutor for NSW

 1990 – 1997: Deputy Senior Crown Prosecutor

 1977 – 1983: Barrister at the Private Bar